 Joel Trick worked as a wildlife biologist with the U.S. Fish and Wildlife Service in the Green Bay, Wisconsin Field Office for over 20 years prior to his retirement in 2012.
 He birds in various areas of the state but concentrates on his home county of Manitowoc, and especially within his local patch.
 For the past few years, his primary focus in birding has been working on the Wisconsin Breeding Bird Atlas.
 Joel is the primary reviewer for Manitowoc, Kewaunee and Calumet Counties.

-Jenny has observed 342 species of birds in Wisconsin and her favorite bird is the Pileated Woodpecker.
-She has travelled to Costa Rica and Peru on birding trips and in the US has visited Texas, Arizona, and Washington for birding trips with her friends friends.
+Jenny has observed 347 species of birds in Wisconsin and her favorite bird is the Pileated Woodpecker.

-Jenny lives with her husband in Caledonia.
-She has been married for 19 years.
-Jenny and her husband David also monitor a 20 box bluebird trail at the South Hills Golf Course in Racine Co. and still vacation up to Marinette County each summer.
-She is employed as an Occupational Therapist and a Certified Hand Therapist, working for Aurora Health Care.
-When I’m not birding, she and David enjoy gardening, hiking, kayaking, fishing, and spending time with family as well as with our furry family of dogs and cats.
+She and her husband David live in Racine county and monitor a 20 box bluebird trail every year.
+They still vacation up to Marinette County each summer.
+She is employed as an Occupational Therapist and a Certified Hand Therapist, working for Advocate Aurora Health Care.
+When not birding, she and David enjoy gardening, hiking, biking, kayaking, fishing and spending time with their furry family of dogs and cats.